Lôn Gwyrfai, Rhyd Ddu

 The path from Rhyd Ddu to the opposite side of Llyn y Gadair is even and wide and therefore suitable for some powered Tramper type vehicles or power assisted wheelchairs.
 However the remainder of the path has some steep sections, and there is a footbridge or ford to negotiate within Beddgelert Forest.

-If you don’t fancy walking both ways, you can create a circular route by using the bus service, or the Welsh Highland Railway to bring you back to the start.
+If you don’t fancy walking or cycling both ways, you can create a circular route by using the bus service, or the Welsh Highland Railway to bring you back to the start.
 For timetables, call the numbers or follow the links below:

 Traveline Cymru: 0871 200 22 33 or www.traveline-cymru.info